Adamj1232/movie-tracker/README.md

     * Flash "Email and Password do not match" - if password is incorrect
   * Ability to create a user.
     * Flash "Email has already been used" - if email has been taken
-  * Should only take legit emails - regex - Extension
+  * The user has the ability to sign out.

 ##### Iteration 2: Favorites
   * Each movie should be displayed with a favorite button.
   * If the user is not signed in and clicks on a favorite button the user will be prompted with the request to create an account.
   * Validate favorites before adding to db.
 Aka does that user already have the movie stored as favorites.
+There should be no duplicates.
   * If the user visits `/favorites` they should see a list of all their favorite movies.
-  * Once on `/favorites` the user should have the option to delete the movie.
+  * The user should be able to delete favorites from `/favorites` or `/`.
+  * Favorite movies should have a visual indication on `/`.

+Extensions:
+  * A user stays signed in after refreshing the page. *Hint:* You will probably use localStorage.
+  * Should only take real email addresses *Hint:* Look into regular expressions